Frequently Asked Questions on Buying Gold

 You should consult your tax advisor about any tax implications.
 Rosland Capital and its people are not qualified to advise, but in general Gold IRAs follow the same tax rules as other IRAs.

-Gold is perhaps best seen as a protector of wealth, rather than a way to get rich.
-If some of your assets are in physical gold, you’re insulating part of your wealth from the uncertainties inherent in paper-based financial instruments.
+Gold is perhaps best seen as a potential protector of assets, rather than a way to get rich.
+If some of your assets are in physical gold, you’re potentially insulating part of your assets from the uncertainties inherent in paper-based financial instruments.

 You can buy physical gold and put it into an IRA, or transfer an existing IRA into gold, but the gold itself must be in the custody of an independent third party – Rosland Capital can help with this.
 IRS regulations won’t allow an individual to hold the gold in their own IRA.